Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 It first defines two constants that govern the scale of the simulation:

 - `MAX_ITERATIONS`: determines the maximum number of iterative steps the code will attempt in order to find a solution with sufficiently low equilibrium
-- `GRIDSIZE`: the number of sections within our stick that will be simulated.
-Increasing this will increase the number of stick sections to simulate, which increases the processing required
+- `GRIDSIZE`: the number of slices within our stick that will be simulated.
+Increasing this will increase the number of stick slices to simulate, which increases the processing required

 Next, it declares some arrays used during the iterative calculations:

-- `u`: each value represents the current temperature of a section in the stick
+- `u`: each value represents the current temperature of a slice in the stick
-- `unew`: during an iterative step, is used to hold the newly calculated temperature of a section in the stick
+- `unew`: during an iterative step, is used to hold the newly calculated temperature of a slice in the stick
-- `rho`: holds a separate coefficient for each section of the stick, used as part of the iterative calculation to represent potentially different boundary conditions for each section of the stick.
+- `rho`: holds a separate coefficient for each slice of the stick, used as part of the iterative calculation to represent potentially different boundary conditions for each stick slice.
 For simplicity, we'll assume completely homogeneous boundary conditions, so these potentials are zero

 Note we are defining each of our array sizes with two additional elements, the first of which represents a touching 'boundary' before the stick, i.e. something with a potentially different temperature touching the stick.
 The second added element is at the end of the stick, representing a similar boundary at the opposite end.